ELITR/SLTev/README.md

 SLTev can also evaluate the intermediate steps alone: the output of automatic speech recognition (ASR) and machine translation (MT).

+You can see our short presentaion at ``EACL 2021 - System Demonstration`` here: https://slideslive.com/38954658

 ## Requirements

 - python3.6 or higher